MultiMeDIA-Oxford/CardioPRNet/README.md

-# CardioPRNet: A Lightweight Network with Adaptive Grids and Progressive Refinement for 3D Four-Chamber Cardiac Point Cloud Reconstruction
+# CardioPRNet: A Lightweight Network with Adaptive Grids and Progressive Refinement for 3D Whole Heart Point Cloud Reconstruction

 ## Introduction